Tōbu Tōjō Line: June 2008 timetable revision

 From the start of the revised timetable on 14 June 2008, new limited-stop evening TJ Liner services commenced using new 50090 series rolling stock.
 Six down services operate on weekdays, with four at weekends.
-Trains from Ikebukuro stop at Fujimino, Kawagoe, Kawagoeshi, Sakado, Higashi-Matsuyama, and Shinrinkōen, with some services continuing to Ogawamachi stopping at Tsukinowa and Musashiranzan stations.
+Trains from Ikebukuro stop at Fujimino, Kawagoe, Kawagoeshi, Sakado, Higashi-Matsuyama, and Shinrin-kōen, with some services continuing to Ogawamachi stopping at Tsukinowa and Musashiranzan stations.
 Limited Express services were discontinued and replaced by new Rapid Express (快速急行) services.
 Daytime express services were increased from four to five per hour, and semiexpress services were reduced from four to three per hour.
 All trains operating out of Ikebukuro are standardized as 10-car trains.
 From this date, the maximum line speed was increased from 100 km/h to 105 km/h.

 March 2011 timetable revision

 From the start of the revised timetable on 5 March 2011, TJ Liner services were increased from six to nine on weekday evenings.
 The irregularly spaced daytime express services were adjusted to run at 12-minute intervals, and semi-express services were adjusted to run at 20-minute intervals.

 From 17 March 2012, station numbering was introduced on all Tobu lines.
 Tobu Tojo Line and Ogose Line stations were numbered prefixed with the letters "TJ".

 From 10 September 2012, 10-car 5050-4000 series sets entered revenue service on the Tobu Tojo Line, with inter-running through to the Tokyo Metro Fukutoshin Line.